-Of all the places in the United States, Savannah, GA has long been considered to be one of the most haunted, but also to have some of the best must-see historic attractions in the land.
+Of all the places in the United States, Savannah, Georgia, has long been considered one of the most haunted and has some of the best must-see historical attractions in the land.
 If you are interested in historic attractions and love a good, old-fashioned ghost story, then haunted Savannah is just the place you may want to visit.
-You already know there are different types of ghosts out there, from the apparitions to anniversary ghosts, but did you know it’s possible that they haunt many of the historic sites of Savannah?
+You already know there are different types of ghosts out there, from the apparitions to anniversary ghosts, but did you know they may haunt many of the historical sites of Savannah?
 Savannah has long been referred to as a “Southern belle” who features a tragic, haunted past.
-From the cobblestone sidewalks to the moss ridden trees, the streets of Savannah are gorgeous and reported to be haunted by visitors from the afterlife.
-Read on for a few of the most haunted historic sites in Savannah and listen in on the stories they have to tell.
+From the cobblestone sidewalks to the moss-ridden trees, the streets of Savannah are gorgeous and reported to be haunted by visitors from the afterlife.
+Read on for a few of the most haunted historical sites in Savannah and listen in on the stories they have to tell.

 The Kehoe House

 The beauty of the 1892 Kehoe House is only marred by the tragic incident that occurred there.
 The house was originally built for William Kehoe, his wife, and their 10 children.
-The house rang with laughter, until the tragic day, the Kehoe twins were killed while playing in the fireplace of the home.
+The house rang with laughter until the tragic day; the Kehoe twins were killed while playing in the home’s fireplace.
 Cherubs that grace the fireplaces now are said to be a monument to the young twins.
-Guests report hearing children laughing when no children are present and guests in rooms 201 and 203 of the house report someone sitting on the beds, leaving warm indentations behind.
-While, still not as haunted as some of the other locations in Savannah, guests love to visit the Kehoe House for the gorgeous atmosphere and helpful staff there.
-If you’re an avid photographer, looking to enter a photo contest, you might just be able to catch a shot of the twins playing in the hallway, to secure the win of your entry.
+Guests report hearing children laughing when no children are present, and guests in rooms 201 and 203 of the house report someone sitting on the beds, leaving warm indentations behind.
+While still not as haunted as some of the other Savannah locations, guests love to visit the Kehoe House for the gorgeous atmosphere and helpful staff.
+If you’re an avid photographer looking to enter a photo contest, you might be able to catch a shot of the twins playing in the hallway to secure the win of your entry.

 The Gribble House

-The Gribble House is said to be one of the most haunted houses in Savannah, maybe even in all of Georgia.
-The house was the scene of a tragic murder, involving three young women in 1909.
-The killer of the women was never found, and it is said that the spirits of the victims roam the grounds to this day, seeking justice for their brutal murders.
+The Gribble House is one of the most haunted houses in Savannah, maybe even in all of Georgia.
+The house was the scene of a tragic murder involving three young women in 1909.
+The women’s killer was never found, and it is said that the spirits of the victims roam the grounds to this day, seeking justice for their brutal murders.
 Lovers of the paranormal can view the site of the murders with a tour through the warehouse that stands there today, though the house was torn down long ago.
-Reported occurrences there include shadowy figures running through the building, strange lights, and your classic woman in a white apparition.
+Reported occurrences include shadowy figures running through the building, strange lights, and your classic woman in a white apparition.

 17Hundred90 Inn & Restaurant